MichalOpoka/ecfr/cfr/title-39-Postal-Service/chapter-I-United-States-Postal-Service/subchapter-D-Organization-Administration/part-266-Privacy-Information/section-266.3.md

 ##### § 266.3 Collection and disclosure of information about individuals. #####

-Link to an amendment published at 83 FR 48237, Sept.
-24, 2018.

-(a) This section governs the collection of information about individuals, as defined in the Privacy Act of 1974, throughout Postal Service operations;
+(a) This section governs the collection of information about individuals, as defined in the Privacy Act of 1974, throughout the United States Postal Service and across its operations;

 (1) The Postal Service will: